-Any serious cyclist will know that a bike lock is not simply a secondary consideration when buying a bicycle.
-Your lock should be the single most important piece of equipment that you purchase to go along with your bike and the quality of it should match that of your bike.
+Any serious cyclist will know that a heavy-duty bike lock is non-negotiable if you want to keep your bike.
+Your lock should be the single most important piece of equipment that you purchase to go along with your bicycle.
+Basically, its quality should match that of your bike.
 So, let’s check the best bike locks on the market.

 The more expensive your bike, the more attention it will attract, and the more secure your lock will need to be.
 Experts suggest purchasing a lock that costs at least 10% of the total value of your bike.
 While there is no such thing as a 100% secure bike lock, some of the top-quality locks mentioned below are practically impenetrable.

-Our thoughts about this lock type: A high-quality D-lock, when combined with steel looped cables for the wheels, is generally considered to be the best overall solution when it comes to bicycle security.
+Our thoughts about this security lock type: A high-quality Kryptonite U-lock, when combined with steel looped cables for the wheels, is considered to be the best overall solution when it comes to bicycle security.
 This is the most common method of bicycle safety and theft avoidance used in cities around the world that suffer from a high rate of bike-related crime.

-Kryptonite Evolution locks come in five different sizes from the Lite Mini to the Standard so they are ready to fit any needs.
-All locks are crafted from hardened max-performance steel with hardened double-deadbolts and pick and drill resistant disc-style key cylinder, making them near-invincible to even the most hardcore bicycle thief!
+This Kryptonite bike lock comes in five different sizes from the Lite Mini to the Standard so they are ready to fit any needs.
+All locks are crafted from hardened max-performance steel with hardened double-deadbolts and pick and drill resistant disc-style locking mechanism.
+This combo makes them near-invincible to even the most hardcore bicycle thief!

-After purchase, you should register your keys online with the Kryptonite Key Safe program so that they can be replaced anywhere in the world.
+After purchase, you should register your keys online with the Kryptonite Key Safe program.
+That will allow you to replace them anywhere in the world.
 Kryptonite Evolution locks have the highest level Sold Secure Gold rating.